AdrianSad/movie-microservices-app/README.md

 Reactive Spring application showing communication between microservices.
 They are connected by Eureka Service Discovery from the Spring Cloud Netflix technology stack.
 Catalog service makes a call to other services for example info service with fault resistance provided by Resilience4j.
 If one of services is slow or not responding Resilience4j provide a break circuit and fallback.
 Everything is monitored and measured in metrics by Prometheus and then displayed by Grafana.
+Services are configured by Spring Clound Config.
+When starting with a docker compose there is a timeout 20s to fetch data from config-server.

 You can access services at given location :